yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 ---
-title: API Portal 7.7 March 2020 Release Notes
+title: API Portal 7.7 Mar20 Release Notes
 linkTitle: API Portal 7.7 Mar20
 no_list: true
 weight: 30
 date: 2020-03-11T00:00:00.000Z
 description: Learn about the new features and enhancements in this release of API Portal.
 ---

 ## Summary

 API Portal provides an API consumer-facing interface that you can customize to match your corporate brand.
 API Portal is a layered product linked to API Manager, and requires both API Manager and API Gateway.
 For more information, see the API Gateway and API Manager documentation.